Man on Fire (1987 film): Plot summary

 In Italy, wealthy families often hire bodyguards to protect family members from the threat of kidnapping.
 A wealthy family that needs a bodyguard hires Christian Creasy, a burned-out ex-CIA agent turned mercenary, to protect their daughter, Samantha "Sam" Balletto.
-Creasy has been broken down from all of the death and horror of combat he witnessed in the Vietnam War and in Beirut, Lebanon.
-Although Creasy is not interested in being a bodyguard, especially to a twelve-year-old youngster, he accepts the assignment because he has no better job offers.
+Creasy has been broken down from all of the death and horror of combat he witnessed in Vietnam, South America, and Lebanon.
+Although Creasy is not interested in being a bodyguard, especially to a twelve-year-old girl, he accepts the assignment because he has no better job offers.

-The precocious child's persistent questions about Creasy and his life are all Creasy can bare.
+The precocious child's persistent questions about Creasy and his life are all Creasy can bear.
 But as she gradually breaks down his tough exterior, his barriers come down, and he starts to open up to her.
 They become friends and he replaces her parents in their absences, giving her advice, guidance, and help with track.
 Creasy's life is shattered when Sam is kidnapped by the mafia.
 Despite being seriously wounded during the kidnapping, Creasy halts his recovery to get weapons from his former partner, David.
 Creasy vows Sam's safe return, as well as vengeance on the kidnappers.

 Cast

 Production

 Tony Scott was originally slated to direct, but, the studio balked because at the time they felt he was not accomplished enough to pull off the project.
-He would go on to direct the remake 2004 version with Denzel Washington as Creasy.
+He would go on to direct the 2004 remake with Denzel Washington as Creasy.

 Producer Arnon Milchan wanted Sergio Leone to direct Robert De Niro, while Tony Scott wanted either Marlon Brando or Robert Duvall as his leading man when he was slated to direct.
 The screenplay underwent several revisions.

+The music score for Man on Fire was provided by English film composer and music conductor John Scott.
+A cue from the film's score – titled "We've Got Each Other" in the soundtrack album – was later incorporated into the score for the 1988 film Die Hard.
+(The cue can be heard near the end of the film when John McClane and Holly Gennaro exit the Nakatomi Building and McClane sees Sgt.
+Al Powell face to face for the first time.)